 How Often Should Soccer Cleats be Replaced?

 In higher soccer leagues, cleats should be replaced more often.
-At the semi-pro level, you should aim for changing them twice per season.
+At the semi-pro level, you should aim to change them twice per season.
 However, for players in lower leagues, it would probably be a waste of money as you aren’t getting paid for playing.
 In amateur leagues, you should be fine with deciding on replacing your cleats depending on how they fare.

 Professionals that play in the highest leagues change them as much as 4 times a year.
 This is because they play a huge number of very competitive games, and they have to train a lot.
 Also, these players can afford to change their footwear frequently.

 At the lowest level of soccer, the pitches are notorious for being muddy and bumpy.
-This can take a toll on your shoes in no time, so deterioration rates can vary.
+This can take a toll on your shoes in no time so that deterioration rates can vary.

 The material of the soccer cleats is an important factor here.
 Sometimes, pricier shoes will have a shorter lifespan, because they are made of more sophisticated components.
 Players prefer lightweight soccer cleats, but they are also the quickest to become worn out.